bang-olufsen/bang_olufsen-hacs/README.md

 - Entity state as a button's "content"
 - Battery charging Binary Sensor Entity
 - Battery Level Sensor Entity
-- System statues Event entity (Can be used as a proximity sensor)
+- System status Event entity (Can be used as a proximity sensor)
 - Custom actions:
   - Get Halo configuration
   - Send notification to Halo